 What happens once I qualify?

-You can further your training with a range of advanced courses at Francesco Group’s Advanced Academy, including the Finishing School Programme.
-Finishing School is available for both advanced cutting and technical training and ensures that newly qualified Apprentices are ready for work on the salon floor.
+You can further your training with a range of advanced courses at one of Francesco Group’s Academies, including our Finishing School Programme.
+Finishing School is available for both advanced cutting and technical training and ensures newly qualified Apprentices are more than ready for work on the salon floor.